Feyerabend/logic/README.md

 # Logic

-## Theoretical Philosophy in Uppsala, early 1980's & 1984 Second International Logic Programming Conference in Uppsala
+## Early 1980's & personal experience

+Some personal notes about the bump in AI in the early 1980's and my interest in these events.
+Also a background for some code.

 ## Prolog

-## AI
+Some simple implementation.

 ## Lisp

+Some simple implementation.